 Jungle Trek vs Salcantay Trek

-Another popular route to Machu Picchu that we were highly considering is the Salcantay Trek.
+Another popular route to Machu Picchu that we were strongly considering is the Salcantay Trek.
 This high altitude trek to Machu Picchu was cited by National Geographic as being even more impressive than the Inca Trail.
-The Jungle Trek and Salcantay Trek prices are around the same range and there’s usually no need to book either in advance.
+The Jungle Trek and Salcantay Trek prices are around the same range and there’s often no need to book either in advance.
 Again, the Salcantay Trek is camping, whereas you sleep in beds during the Jungle Trek.
 The Salcantay Route is all about the amazing hiking through diverse landscapes, whereas Jungle Trek you have adventure activities between the trek through the jungle.
 The Salcantay Trek sure sounds tempting.
 But ultimately we were swayed to do the Jungle Trek based on the adventure and the great value for everything that is included.

 Jungle Trek Key Differences

-We think the Inca Trail and Salcantay Treks are likely to be visually more stunning than the Jungle Trek, you’ll trek across more diverse environments, and perhaps have a greater sense of accomplishment after reaching Machu Picchu on these tougher hikes while having the experience of camping along the way.
+We think the Inca Trail and Salcantay Treks are likely to be visually more stunning than the Jungle Trek.
+On those trails, you’ll trek across more diverse environments.
+You may have a greater sense of accomplishment after reaching Machu Picchu on these tougher hikes while having the experience of camping along the way.

 Where To Stay In Cusco Before the Jungle Trek

-You’ll definitely want to spend a few days in Cusco on either side of your Jungle Trek.
+You’ll definitely want to spend a few days in Cusco on either side of your Inca Jungle Trek.
 Cusco is where to organize the trek from, and we found it to be an awesome city.
 We definitely recommend a few days here if time allows.

 Machu Picchu Jungle Trek Review

-We hope you’ve found this Inca Jungle Trek review to be helpful in planning your adventure to Machu Picchu.
+We hope you’ve found this Inca Jungle Trek review to be helpful in planning your own adventure to Machu Picchu.

 The Jungle Trek is an awesome journey to the famed ruins with loads of thrills and an incredible value.
 We definitely give the experience our recommendation for adventure and value!
-Please don’t hesitate to ask us any questions in the comments.
-Happy travels!